Harrix/harrix-pylib/docs/funcs_md.md

 def split_yaml_content(markdown_text: str) -> tuple[str, str]
 ```

-Split a markdown note into YAML front matter and the main content.
+Split a Markdown note into YAML front matter and the main content.

 This function assumes that the note starts with YAML front matter separated by '---' from the rest of the content.

 Args:

-- `markdown_text` (`str`): The markdown note string to be split.
+- `markdown_text` (`str`): The Markdown note string to be split.

 Returns:

 - `tuple[str, str]`: A tuple containing:
   - The YAML front matter as a string, prefixed and suffixed with '---'.
-  - The remaining markdown content after the YAML front matter, with leading whitespace removed.
+  - The remaining Markdown content after the YAML front matter, with leading whitespace removed.

 Note: